What is Taekwon-Do?

 Sparring Hands and Feet: Once you reach yellow belt you will eligible to spar, meaning that you will need your own sparring equipment.
 Taekwon-Do gloves must be open palm and covered around the fingers, and foot-guards covered around the toes.

 Groin Guard: Groin Guards are compulsory for men and optional for females.
+Female versions of Groin Guards exist.
+Must be worn under the troussers.

 Shin Guard: Shin Guards are required to prevent against shin clashing which is common in Taekwon-Do.
+Worn under the troussers.
+Compulsory for under 16s, optional for adults.

 Sparring is the most well-known competitive aspect of Taekwon-Do.
 Two individuals fight a two-minute bout in a ring.
 Four judges will surround every corner of the ring and count points during the fight.
 A jury of 2 or 3 people will be overseeing the bout, keeping track of deduction points, and the timing and ensure the referee and unmpire are acting according to the rules.
 The referee will make sure contestants abide by the rules and stop the fight for warnings, or minus points.